brunopostle/homemaker-addon/docs/reference.rst

 ~~~~~~~~

 A planar feature consisting of repeated linear elements.
 These linear elements
-are optionally defined by *Extrusion* and/or *Repeat* traces.
+are optionally defined by Extrusion_ and/or Repeat_ Traces_.
 The areas sliced
-by these linear elements can be optionally defined by *Shell* and/or *Grillage*
+by these linear elements can be optionally defined by Shell_ and/or Grillage_
-hulls.
+Hulls_.

-Since *Repeat* and *Grillage* elements are recursive, complex construction
+Since Repeat_ and Grillage_ elements are recursive, complex construction
 systems can be built up through layering.

 Styles